davidben/tls-trust-expressions/explainer.md

 ## Introduction

-[TLS](https://www.rfc-editor.org/rfc/rfc8446) endpoints typically authenticate using [X.509 certificates](https://www.rfc-editor.org/rfc/rfc5280).
-These are used as assertions by a certification authority (CA) that associate some TLS key with some DNS name or other identifier.
-If the peer trusts the CA, it will accept this association.
-The authenticating party (usually the server) is known as the *subscriber* and the peer (usually the client) is the *relying party*.

-Today, subscribers typically provision a single certificate for all supported relying parties, because relying parties do not communicate which CAs are trusted.
-We call this a *single-certificate deployment model*.
-In this model, the single certificate must simultaneously satisfy all relying parties.

-This constraint imposes costs on the ecosystem as PKIs evolve over time.
-The older the relying party, the more its requirements may have diverged from newer ones, making it increasingly difficult for subscribers to support both.
-This translates to analogous costs for CAs and relying parties:
+[TLS](https://www.rfc-editor.org/rfc/rfc8446) uses [X.509 certificates](https://www.rfc-editor.org/rfc/rfc5280) to associate the authenticating party's, or *subscriber's*, TLS key with its application identifiers, such as DNS names.
+These associations are signed by some certificate authority (CA).
+The peer, or *relying party*, curates a set of CAs that are trusted to only sign correct associations, which allows it to rely on the TLS to authenticate application identifiers.
+Typically the subscriber is the server and the relying party is the client.

+A single subscriber may need to interoperate with relying parties that trust different sets of CAs.
+To accommodate this, TLS 1.3 defines the [`certificate_authorities` extension](https://www.rfc-editor.org/rfc/rfc8446#section-4.2.4).This allows the subscriber to provision multiple certificates and select the one that will allow the relying party to accept its TLS key.
+This is analogous to parameter negotiation elsewhere in TLS.

+However, this extension's size is impractical for some applications.
+Existing PKIs may have many CAs, and existing CAs may have long X.509 names.
+As of August 2023, the Mozilla CA Certificate Program {{MOZILLA-ROOTS}} contained 144 CAs, with an average name length of around 100 bytes.
+While applications could mitigate this with smaller PKIs and transitioning to newer CAs with shorter names, this is incompatible with existing PKIs.

+Without a negotiation mechanism, the subscriber must instead obtain a single certificate which simultaneously satisfies all relying parties.
+This is a challenge for subscribers when relying parties are diverse.
+PKI evolution naturally leads to relying party diversity, so this translates to analogous challenges for CAs and relying parties:

-* For a new CA to be usable by subscribers, it must be trusted by all relying parties.
-This is particularly challenging for older, unupdatable relying parties.
+* For a new CA to be usable by subscribers, all relying parties must trust it.
+This is particularly challenging for older, un-updatable relying parties.
 Existing CAs face similar challenges when rotating or deploying new keys.

 * When a relying party must update its policies to meet new security requirements, it must choose between compromising on user security or imposing a significant burden on subscribers that still support older relying parties.

-The two drafts aim to remove this constraint, by enabling a *multi-certificate deployment model*.
-Subscribers are instead provisioned with multiple certificates and automatically select the correct one to use with each relying party.
-This allows a single subscriber to use different certificates for different relying parties, including older and newer ones.

-There are three parts to understanding this proposal:

-1. The multi-certificate model itself
-2. A TLS extension for relying parties to succinctly communicate trusted CAs
-3. An [ACME](https://www.rfc-editor.org/rfc/rfc8555.html) extension for provisioning multiple certificates

-Together, these aim to support a more flexible and robust Public Key Infrastructure (PKI).
+These challenges lead to a conflict between security and availability.
+To address this, the two proposals extend the `certificate_authorities` extension to reduce the size cost, supporting flexible and robust PKIs for more applications.
+The proposals also define a supporting [ACME](https://www.rfc-editor.org/rfc/rfc8555.html) extension to help subscribers provision multiple certificates.

 ## Goals

-At a high level, the goal for TLS trust anchor negotiation is to enable a multi-certificate deployment model for TLS, particularly as used in HTTPS on the web.
+At a high level, the goal for these proposals is to *enable TLS servers to handle diversity in client trust, so that server availability does not conflict with PKI security and evolution*.

-Our goals in doing so are:
+In doing so, we aim to:

-* PKIs can evolve over time, to meet user security needs, without conflicting with availability.
+* Enable PKIs to evolve as needed for user security, in a timely manner and without conflicting with availability.
-* Subscribers can configure multiple TLS certificates, with TLS software automatically sending the right one on each connection.
-* As much as possible, minimize manual changes by server operators.
+* Minimize burden to server operators, particularly avoiding ongoing manual work.
 Most ongoing decisions should instead come from TLS software, ACME client software, and ACME servers.
-* To achieve this, CAs, via automated protocols like ACME, can transparently provision subscribers with multiple TLS certificates.
-* Minimal bandwidth cost to the TLS handshake.
+* Minimize bandwidth cost to the TLS handshake.

+Matching the standard pattern for other TLS parameters, we target a deployment model where subscribers can configure multiple TLS certificates, with TLS software automatically sending the right one on each connection.
+To aid in this, CAs can transparently provision subscribers with multiple TLS certificates with ACME or another automated protocol.

-We discuss the motivations for a multi-certificate deployment model in more depth below.
+We discuss these motivations in more depth below.

 ### Why Multiple Certificates?